Required Reading

 geometric significance) is a binary operation on two vectors in three-dimensional space

-(\RR^3) and is denoted by the symbol \times.
-Given two
+) and is denoted by the symbol

-linearly independent vectors A and B, the cross product A \times B is
+.
+Given two linearly independent vectors A and B, the cross product

-defined as a vector C that is perpendicular (orthogonal) to both A and B, with a direction
+is defined as a vector C that is perpendicular

-given by the right-hand rule and a magnitude equal to the area of the parallelogram that
+magnitude equal to the area of the parallelogram that the vectors span.

-Exterior & Wedge Product:
+Exterior & Wedge Product

 The exterior product or wedge product of vectors is an algebraic construction used in